Frequently Asked Questions

 In 1999 funding was requested and subsequently secured from the Crystal Charity Ball to begin a new program entitled “Kids in Crisis.”
 It provides emergency funds for transportation, housing, enrichment activities, clothing, and therapy for children.
 Funding was also secured to pay for medical expenses for children.
 Over the program’s history, Kids in Crisis has served more than 6,500 of Dallas County’s abused and neglected children with direct support of over $100,000.
 In 2001 “Foster Friends” was established to provide volunteers for assistance with children’s weekly parent/child visits, as well as supplying volunteers to assist with administrative support to caseworkers.
 This program was so effective that in 2007, the state began to manage and expand Foster Friends to serve the entire North Texas region.

-In August of 2006, the agency launched its newest program, StoryLine, a phone line that children can call to hear a story 24 hours a day.
-The StoryLine number is (214) 446-2222 and volunteers supply the voices, as well as a “celebrity” line featuring local personalities from television and radio.
-More than 400 children call in each month to access this program.
-Today, through five programs we serve more than 20,000 abused and neglected children from Dallas County annually.
+In August of 2006, the agency launched its newest program, Storyline, a phone line that children can call to hear a story, 24 hours a day.
+The Storyline number is (214) 446-2222 and volunteers supply the voices, as well as a “celebrity” line featuring local personalities from television and radio.
+More than 3,200 children called in last year to access this program.

 Community Partners of Dallas has evolved into a unique public-private partnership.
 The Center for Social Work Research at the University of Texas at Austin conducted research to evaluate the success of Community Partners.
 As a result, caseworkers reported improved worker-client relationships, reduced stress and a greater sense of effectiveness.
 As a result of their broad-based community support, Community Partners was named the Outstanding Volunteer Organization of the Year in 1995 by the Volunteer Center in Dallas.